Physiological Changes in Pregnancy

 • Avoid seafood high in mercury.
 Fish with a high mercury content, such as swordfish, shark, orange roughy, marlin, and king mackerel.
 Too much mercury could harm your baby’s developing nervous system

-• Alcohol should be avoided during pregnancy.
-No level of alcohol has been proved safe during pregnancy.
+• Avoid Alcohol during pregnancy.
+There is nothing as safe level of alchol during pregnancy.
 The safest bet is to avoid alcohol entirely.
 Drinking alcohol during pregnancy leads to a higher risk of miscarriage and stillbirth.
 Drinking alcohol may also result in fetal alcohol syndrome, which can cause facial deformities and intellectual disability.

 Disclaimer